ash-u-170602/Vault/README.md

 - **Assumption**: Keeping track of user activity within the app can aid in diagnostics and provide a secure audit trail.
 - **Decision**: Implement detailed logging for photo additions and access within the app.
 This helps in maintaining a secure and traceable record of all operations, enhancing user trust and app reliability.

-These decisions and assumptions have been fundamental in shaping the development of the Secure Photo Vault, ensuring that the app meets the needs of users while adhering to high standards of security and functionality.
+These decisions and assumptions have been fundamental in shaping the development of the Vault App, ensuring that the app meets the needs of users while adhering to high standards of security and functionality.

 ## Setup and Installation